dartsim/dartsim.github.io/pages/mydoc/mydoc_install_dart_on_mac.md

 ## Install DART using Homebrew

 If you want to use dart as a dependent library for your development, then installing dart using [Homebrew](http://brew.sh/) is the most convenient way.
+If you found any difficulties in installing DART using Homebrew, please [open an issue](https://github.com/dartsim/homebrew-dart/issues/new) at our [GitHub repo](https://github.com/dartsim/homebrew-dart) of DART Homebrew formulae.

 ### Clean up